tom-pollak/notes/HCI2/In the wild.md

 - Number of people with range of technologies and devices, trying to achieve a goal
   - NHS choose and book: allows patient to make hospital appointment with consultant of choice at hospital of choice

+> Propagation of knowledge between individuals

+Door automatically closing itself: person who opened door does not have to think about closing it as architect already decided the door should close automatically

 ## Activity Theory

 ![[activity theory.png]]

 ## Situated Action

+>  Action and planning are both situated in context of a flow socially
+>  - As opposed to planning everything - people improvise, non-deterministic, cannot be reproduced

 - Nothing can be understood without first understanding its context
 - Human procedures are not replicable